 Two of the disciples brought the donkey and her colt to Jesus just as He had instructed them.

 Also as predicted, the owner of the two animals asked the two disciples what they were doing with his livestock.
-When they answered as Jesus told them to answer,
+They answered as Jesus told them to answer,

 “The Lord has need of them.”